Mathieu314/maquette/README.md

 <code>Salut !<br/>>: </code><br/>
 Yes, texts and commands are in french !
 (Because I'm French)

-For more informations about the available commands, try <code>aide</code> while running the programm, or se the "aide.txt" file.
+For more informations about the available commands, try <code>aide</code> while running the program, or se the "aide.txt" file.

 Legal informations
 =======